Program of Studies 2023-2024 » Mathematics

 1 Credit Grades 10-12

-In this course, students master competencies including simplifying and evaluating advanced algebraic expressions; performing operations with complex numbers and polynomials; solving quadratic equations, and graphing quadratic functions.
-Students practice these skills using worksheets, investigations, and group work.
+In this course, students master math standards including simplifying and evaluating advanced algebraic expressions; performing operations with complex numbers and polynomials; solving and graphing quadratic, radical and rational functions.
+Math standards are mastered using differentiated instruction, hands on applications and slower pace to allow for student success.
 Students are assessed using class work, homework, quizzes, masteries and projects.
-This course is offered at three different levels in order to facilitate differentiated instruction.
-Honors level students should be accomplished or exemplary complex thinkers.

 NHS